mikerb/moos-ivp-genpoly/README.md

 4. Extract the list of convex polygons
 5. Return a XYGenPolygon instance with the vertices and polygons

+# Using polyview engineering GUI

+The polyview app is an engineering GUI for devel/testing of the lib_genpoly library.
+It can be launched simply with:

+$ polyview

+It should open a GUI with an empty waterspace at the MIT Sailing Pavilion.
+The user can replace the background image and info file to be one of their own choosing, and relaunch with:

+$ polyview myfile.tif

+This assumes there is a myfile.tif and myfile.info file in the directory where this is being launched.

+The user can then add/delete/insert vertices with the mouse button as follows:

+a. left mouse click drops a new vertex at the clicked location
+b. right mouse click removes the vertex closest to the clicked location.
+Note this is ctrl-click on a Mac or on a system using a mouse with no right mouse button.
+c. alt-left click will insert a new vertex between the two vertices closest to the clicked location.

 # END of README